 Author: Dr Mark Duffill, Dermatologist, Hamilton, New Zealand, 2008.
 Updated by A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2018.

-Idiopathic plantar hidradenitis is an uncommon condition affecting children where tender, red lumps appear on the soles and palms.
-It has also been called palmoplantar eccrine hidradenitis.
+Idiopathic plantar hidradenitis is an uncommon condition in which there are tender, red lumps on the soles of the feet, and less often, on the palms.
+It has also been called palmoplantar eccrine hidradenitis and painful plantar erythema.

-Idiopathic plantar hidradenitis should be distinguished from a similar condition affecting adults, called neutrophilic eccrine hidradenitis, which may arise in patients with acute myelogenous leukaemia when treated by chemotherapy.
+Idiopathic plantar hidradenitis should be distinguished from hand-foot syndrome, which may arise in patients with acute myelogenous leukaemia when treated by chemotherapy.